 Below is a description of the different types of RAID that most commonly used in SAN storage arrays.
 Not all storage array vendors support all the various RAID types.
 Check with your vendor for the types of RAID that are available with their storage.

-RAID-0: RAID-0 is called disk "striping".
+RAID 0: RAID 0 is called disk striping.
 All the data is spread out in chunks across all the disks in the RAID set.
-RAID-0 has great performance, because you spread out the load of storing data onto more physical drives.
-There is no parity generated for RAID-0.
-Therefore there is no overhead to write data to RAID-0 disks.
-RAID-0 is only good for better performance, and not for high availability, since parity is not generated for RAID-0 disks.
-RAID-0 requires at least two physical disks.
+RAID 0 has great performance because you spread the load of storing data onto more physical drives.
+There is no parity generated for RAID 0.
+Therefore there is no overhead to write data to RAID 0 disks.
+RAID 0 is only good for better performance, and not for high availability, since parity is not generated for RAID 0 disks.
+RAID 0 requires at least two physical disks.

-RAID 1+0: RAID 1+0, which is also called RAID-10, uses a combination of disk mirroring and disk striping.
+RAID 1+0: RAID 1+0, which is also called RAID 10, uses a combination of disk mirroring and disk striping.
 The data is normally mirrored first and then striped.
 Mirroring striped sets accomplishes the same task, but is less fault tolerant than striping mirror sets.
 If you lose a drive in a stripe set, all access to data must be from the other stripe set, because stripe sets have no parity.
-RAID 0+1 requires a minimum of four physical disks.
+RAID 1+0 requires a minimum of four physical disks.

-RAID-6: RAID-6 increases reliability by utilizing 2 parity stripes, which allows for 2 disk failures within the RAID set before data is lost.
-RAID-6 is seen in SATA environments, and solutions that require long data retention periods, such as data archiving, or disk-based backup.
+RAID 6: RAID 6 increases reliability by utilizing two parity stripes, which allows for two disk failures within the RAID set before data is lost.
+RAID 6 is seen in SATA environments, and solutions that require long data retention periods, such as data archiving or disk-based backup.

-Regarding your question about the benefit of using more disks in a RAID set than the minimum, the answer is you get more available storage and more "actuators" or "spindles" for the OS to use.
+Regarding your question about the benefit of using more disks in a RAID set than the minimum, the answer is that you get more available storage and more actuators or spindles for the OS to use.
 Most RAID arrays use a maximum of 16 drives within a RAID set due to higher overhead and diminishing returns in performance when exceeding that many drives.
-Up to 8 seems to be a good rule of thumb for RAID-5 and RAID-10.
-If you need more space, you can just create another RAID set with the other disks.
+Up to eight drives seems to be a good rule of thumb for RAID 5 and RAID 10.
+If you need more space, you can create another RAID set with the other disks.
 As another rule of thumb, try to keep different workload data types on separate RAID sets.
-You can use RAID-10 for best performance everywhere, but most budgets dictate the use of RAID-5 for database data volumes, with RAID-1 or RAID-10 used on database log volumes. (the database volumes can be highly random I/O, and the logs tend to be sequential in nature).
+You can use RAID 10 for best performance everywhere, but most budgets dictate the use of RAID 5 for database data volumes, with RAID 1 or RAID 10 used on database log volumes. (the database volumes can be highly random I/O, and the logs tend to be sequential in nature).

 Rebuild times depend on the kind of RAID.
 If you are using software-based RAID, then more spindles within the group means longer rebuild times.
 If it's hardware-based RAID, then rebuild times are usually dictated by the size of the drives themselves, since the hardware usually does the sparing in and out of the set.
 A 146 GB drive takes longer to rebuild than a 73 GB drive.